siddhartha-s/ipd/hw/08/README.md

     When discussing your code, please provide file and line number references.

-You will be graded on:

-  - the functional correctness of your code, as determined via automated testing,

-  - whether your code implements the specified data structure (in this case a Huffman tree), as determined by reading it, and

-  - the quality of your `EVALUATION.md` answers.

 ## How to submit

 Please submit your `EVALUATION.md` and whatever source files are needed to build or run your project.

 You do not need to submit starter code that you haven’t modified.
-If you edit or create files other than huff.cpp and puff.cpp, please mention in the `EVALUATION.md` which files get built into which executable.
+If you edit or create files other than `huff.cpp` and `puff.cpp`, please mention in the `EVALUATION.md` which files get built into which executable.

-## Fine print

-‡ Free weekend extensions until noon on Monday